 Keep the cover letter short.
 Some job descriptions specify the cover letter size, or there can be a limitation set in the online application form.
 Still, in every case, your cover letter must be concise, clear, and short.
 The reason is the same: the hiring managers get too many applications, and they need them brief.

 We’ve also collected some additional tips and warnings.
-To learn how to do cover letter correctly, you should pay more attention to some aspects and avoid mistakes.
+To learn how to do a cover letters correctly, you should pay more attention to some aspects and avoid mistakes.
 Which ones?
 Let us describe.